Click here to listen to a reading of this blog:

 But what is actually in NDT?

-Unlike synthetic T4-only medicine such as Levothyroxine, NDT is from a natural source and gives you all the hormones your own thyroid would be giving you.
-These are the hormones: T1, T2, T3, T4 and Calcitonin.
+Unlike synthetic T4-only medicine such as Levothyroxine, NDT is from a natural source (porcine thyroid gland) and gives you all the hormones your own thyroid would be giving you.
+As mentioned above, it is disputed whether they contain all five of the below, but many sources state NDT does.

-According to a few books, such as those by Stop The Thyroid Madness and Dr Barry Durrant-Peatfield (The Great Thyroid Scandal..), the below are roles played by each of those five components of NDT mentioned above.
+According to a few books, such as those by Stop The Thyroid Madness and Dr Barry Durrant-Peatfield (The Great Thyroid Scandal..), the below are roles played by each of those five components of NDT.

 (also called iodothyronamine) is produced by the breakdown of the metabolites of T3 and T4.
 This hormone is thought to play a role in keeping your thyroid function in check and is believed to influence the heart by placing downward pressure on body temperature and cardiac output.